IsmailovKamil/Aeromedical_Flights/RW/README.md

 ### Datasets
 The folder contains provided by stakeholders, scraped, and transformed for several analysis datasets.
-The folder has also datasets with information about airports, COVID-19 cases, and populations that were used in the analysis.
+The folder has also datasets with information about airports that were used in the analysis.

 ### Scripts
 1. _RW_airports_merging:_ merging process of the airport information using several approaches.
 Different combinations of information about airport codes, airport name, city, and state were used as a primary key for joining.
 The outcome is a joined information about the airport code, city, state, and country for each record.